Emergency Management Accreditation Program

-The Emergency Management Accreditation Program (EMAP) is an independent non-profit organization, fosters excellence and accountability in emergency management and homeland security programs, by establishing credible standards applied in a peer review accreditation process.
-The EMAP standards, assessment, and accreditation process fosters excellence and accountability in emergency management and homeland security programs by establishing credible standard applied in a peer review accreditation process.
+The Emergency Management Accreditation Program (EMAP) is an independent non-profit organization that fosters excellence and accountability in emergency management and homeland security programs, by establishing credible standards applied in a peer review accreditation process.
 EMAP also provides emergency management programs the opportunity to be recognized for compliance with industry standards and to demonstrate accountability in emergency management.
-The EMAP Accreditation is a 5 year accreditation.
+The EMAP Accreditation is a five-year accreditation.

 Cal OES continuously reviews and updates its documentation to current EMAP Standards.
 Cal OES reaccreditation is scheduled for 2022.